Richard C. Kagan: Taiwan independence

 Kagan's first trip to the People's Republic of China was in January 1975. and since then he has traveled frequently to both mainland China and Taiwan.
 Kagan testified before the House Sub-Committee on Foreign Affairs in 1980 regarding human rights in Taiwan.

+In August 2002, Kagan met with Taiwanese Vice President Annette Lu in Taipei while leading a group of Hamline University students on a fact-finding trip on Taiwan's human rights progress; Lu thanked him for his long-standing advocacy on the issue.